If you're searching for a cheap washing machine, it's definitely a buyers market in 2023.

 1. Programs & Settings

 The main difference between a £200 washer and n £1,800 one is the latter will have more bells and whistles (or songs in the case of some machines!).

 Before purchasing your new washing machine, you need to think about what your typical load looks like.

 “Sports Settings” are great at getting mud and sweat out of clothes, and you'll also find other settings for woollen clothes and to prevent allergies.

 For me personally, I couldn't do without a child lock.
 When my little one accompanies me into the utility room she loves to play with the buttons and knobs, and I don't have to worry about re-programming the settings.

 A self-cleaning program also helps keep your washer hygienic and prevents detergent residue from getting on your clothes.

 Have a look at the list of programs and if you can do without them, it's sure to lower the price.

 Nobody wants to wait ages for a cycle to finish, and finding a washer with a 15-minute quick wash cycle is really a bonus.

 You do need to check out the maximum load for the quick wash setting.
 Some models set a reduced weight limit which is great for a few items (or if you have a baby!) but not if you want to do a weekly wash.

 3. 24-Hour Delayed Timer

 A delayed timer is a great feature as it allows you to start a cycle for when you're sleeping or out of the house.

 I always prefer a 24-hour timer as it keeps things nice and simple.
 Plus if you're away overnight you can set it to finish for when you get back.

-Even if you're not forking out more than £500 for a new machine, you can still expect to have one with an A+++ rating.
+Even if you're not forking out more than £500 for a new machine, you can still expect to have one with an A+++ efficiency.

 An important feature to look out for is how much water is left after the wash cycle.
 This is important as if a lot of water is left it'll take you longer to dry and you'll consume a lot more energy if you're using a tumble dryer.